czhack001/wePWNise/README.md

 In order to defeat certain automated analysis configurations, a message box opens upon execution of the code.
 The text of the message box can be altered by defining its value in the --msg parameter.
 To disable this functionality set the --msgbox parameter to False.

+In order to lesson suspicion with word document macros, a message box can be displayed on completion of code execution.
+The text of the message box can be altered by defining its value in the --endmsg parameter, for example "Your document has expired".
+To disable this functionality set the --endmsgbox parameter to False.

 Due to performance conditions that may be introduced as a result of long SRPs/EMET policies, wePWNise reads two configuration files (binary-paths.txt and directory-paths.txt) that contain a list of executables and directories which are less likely to be monitored to be checked first.
 By editing the contents of those files the user can define their own choices instead.
-If the files are empty, wePWNise will directly start reading the SPRs/EMET policies as these would be defined within the Registry and make its injection choice purely based on the retrieved information.

 ##Usage examples